evieklaassen/tomato-disease-classifier/README.md

 ## Preprocessing

 We used the [Albumentations](https://albumentations.ai/) package for our data preprocessing.
 For our candidate models, we needed to resize our images to 224 by 224, and we also performed a series of image augmentations with varying probabilities to expand our dataset and improve the performance of our models.
+We explored spatial transformations (i.e. HorizontalFlip, VerticalFlip, and Rotate) and pixel-level transformations (i.e. RandomBrightnessContrast, Blur, and GaussNoise).

 ## Candidate Models